Pug Shedding

 As a brachycephalic (flat-faced) breed, the Pug requires special attention to respiratory health.
 The shortened skull structure that gives the breed its distinctive appearance also narrows the airways, making breathing more labored — particularly during exercise, in warm weather, or under anesthesia.
 The Brachycephalic Obstructive Airway Syndrome (BOAS) spectrum ranges from mild snoring to life-threatening respiratory distress.
 Veterinary assessment using the BOAS grading scale (Grade 0-III) helps determine whether surgical intervention such as nares widening or soft palate resection may improve quality of life.
 Owners should monitor for exercise intolerance, cyanosis (blue-tinged gums), and sleep apnea patterns.

-What are the most important considerations for pug shedding guide?
+What are the most important considerations for pug shedding health and comfort?